Jiří Jarošík: Celtic

 On 19 June 2006, Jarošík left Chelsea and signed a three-year deal with Scottish Premier League champions Celtic for an undisclosed fee, rumoured to be around the £2 million mark.
-He scored on his Celtic debut in a 4–1 victory over Kilmarnock at Celtic Park.
+He scored on his Celtic debut in a 4–1 victory over Kilmarnock at Celtic Park on 29 July.
 Competition from other midfielders such as Evander Sno, Aiden McGeady and Paul Hartley meant that first team opportunities were limited for Jarošík, but he still made several notable contributions to Celtic's success, including winning both the free kicks from which Shunsuke Nakamura scored in the two Champions League group stage matches against Manchester United – the second put Celtic into the last 16.
 On 6 December 2006, Jarošík also scored Celtic's goal in a 3–1 Champions League group stage loss at Copenhagen.
-On 14 January 2007, he scored the winner in a 2–1 win over Hearts with a stunning long-range strike.
-Celtic won the 2006–07 league title in Jarošík's first season with the club, meaning that he had won league medals in a record four countries – the Czech Republic, Russia, England and Scotland.
+On 14 January 2007, he scored the winner in a 2–1 win over Hearts with a long-range strike.
+Celtic won the 2006–07 league title in Jarošík's first season with the club, meaning that he had won league medals in a joint-record four countries – the Czech Republic, Russia, England and Scotland.

 Despite the signings of Massimo Donati and Scott Brown for the 2007–08 season, which made midfield competition even tighter than before, Jarošík remained with Celtic.
-On 3 October, Jarošík made his first Celtic start in over six months in Celtic's 2–1 Champions League group stage victory over A.C.
+On 3 October, Jarošík made his first Celtic start in over six months in the 2–1 Champions League group stage victory over A.C.
 Milan at Celtic Park.
-On 28 November, Jarošík scored Celtic's equaliser in another Champions League group stage match – this time against Shakhtar Donetsk – with a spectacular left-footed volley.
+On 28 November, Jarošík scored Celtic's equaliser in another Champions League group stage match – this time against Shakhtar Donetsk – with a left-footed volley.
 The match ended 2–1 to Celtic.

+In July 2023, Jarošík said he hated Scottish football and claimed that it was "30 years behind" the English game.